d-krupke/cpsat-primer/README.md

 If you want to find out all options, you can check the reasonably well documented `proto`-file in the [official repository](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto).
 I will give you the most important right below.

+> :warning: Only a few of the parameters (e.g., timelimit) are beginner friendly.
+Most other parameters (e.g., dicision strategies)
+> should not be touched as the defaults are well chosen and it is likely that you will interfere with some optimizations.
+> If you need a better performance, try to improve your model of the optimization problem.

 ### Timelimit and Status